-- (b) the transitional weighting cap (ω_t) and legacy exempt ratio as set out in 7.1(2) annually;and - (c) the legacy exempt ratio on 1 July 2025, and recalculate the legacy exempt ratio at any point there is a material change in quantum or risk of the firm's transactions with counterparties referred to in 7.1(1). - 7.4 If, as of 1 January July 2025, a firm has not chosen to exclude a transaction in accordance with 7.1,(1), the firm must include the transaction in its calculation of its own funds requirements for CVA risk until the maturity date of the transaction. - 7.5 A firm that applies the treatment in 7.1(1) or (2) may apply either but not both during the period from and including 1 July 2025 to and including 31 December 2029.
+- (c) the legacy exempt ratio on 1 July 2025, and recalculate the legacy exempt ratio at any point there is a material change in quantum or risk of the firm's transactions with counterparties referred to in 7.1(1). - 7.4 If, as of 1 July 2025, a firm has not chosen to exclude a transaction in accordance with 7.1(1), the firm must include the transaction in its calculation of its own funds requirements for CVA risk until the maturity date of the transaction. - 7.5 A firm that applies the treatment in 7.1(1) or (2) may apply either but not both during the period from and including 1 July 2025 to and including 31 December 2029.

-Annex KL
+Annex L